 - Increased appetite, followed by anorexia.
 Feline diabetes is generally characterized as high blood glucose that does not reach the cells because of inadequate insulin secretion by the pancreas.
 If your cat’s cells receive too little glucose, their body signals that there is a deficiency.
 As a result your cat eats more.
 However, this will soon develop into anorexia because your cats body isn’t able to use the food that they are consuming.
 If you notice a sudden increase in your cat’s appetite, medically known as polyphagia, please visit your veterinarian immediately.

 - Decreased weight, followed by obesity is another early signs of diabetes in cats.
 Despite eating more, your cats will start to decrease in body weight.
 This is because their cells are not receiving glucose and the body begins to burn fat for energy.
 The weight loss pattern will soon be replaced by weight gain as the diabetes progresses.
 Note: Many cats that we see that are diagnosed with diabetes are usually overweight in the first place.
 Even then, a sudden weight drop is noticed.
 However, rapid weight loss may also point to other medical disorders .

 If you notice any of the early signs of diabetes in cats, please visit your veterinarian as soon as you possibly can.

-Later symptoms of diabetes in cats
+Later symptoms of diabetes in Elderly cats

 Since it’s easy to miss early signs, we’ll also list the most common later signs of diabetes in cats.

-Of course, any of these signs may be caused by numerous other conditions, but they are always a good reason to visit the vet, especially if you’ve seen any of the early diabetes signs in the recent past.
+Of course, any of these signs can be caused by numerous other conditions, but if you see any of these symptoms, it is always a good reason to visit your vet.
+This is especially true if you’ve seen any of the early signs of diabetes in cats in your pets.